KayMaks/RepData_PeerAssessment1/PA1_template.md

         summarize(steps = sum(steps))
 ```

-### Make a histogram of the total number of steps taken per day:
+### Make a histogram of the total number of steps taken per day

 ``` r